algorandfoundation/docs/docs/features/asc1/stateless/walkthrough.md

 For sake of generality the Contract Account ASA Opt-In example makes use of **template parameters**, that should be assigned according to the specific use case.
 In particular, before compiling the TEAL source code, the following parameters hardcoded into TEAL program should be assigned:

 1. `VAR_TMPL_ASSET_ID`: is the Asset ID of the ASA the Contract Account will Opt-In.
 This implies that the ASA must be created before the ASC1.
-2. `VAR_TMPL_OPTIN_FEE`: is the maximum [fee](https://developer.algorand.org/docs/features/transactions/#fees), expressed in microALGO, that the Contract Account would accept for the ASA Opt-In transaction.
+2. `VAR_TMPL_OPTIN_FEE`: is the maximum [fee](../../../transactions/#fees), expressed in microALGO, that the Contract Account would accept for the ASA Opt-In transaction.
 This check prevents malicious adversaries form forcing the Contract Account to pay arbitrarily high fees.
-3. `VAR_TMPL_OPTIN_EXPIRING_BLOCK`: setting a [last valid block](https://developer.algorand.org/docs/features/transactions/#setting-first-and-last-valid) for the ASA Opt-In transaction means that Contract Account will only approve ASA Opt-In transactions until a certain block.
+3. `VAR_TMPL_OPTIN_EXPIRING_BLOCK`: setting a [last valid block](../../../transactions/#setting-first-and-last-valid) for the ASA Opt-In transaction means that Contract Account will only approve ASA Opt-In transactions until a certain block.
 This check prevents malicious adversaries from draining Contract Account ALGOs in Opt-In transaction fees after that block.

 !!! tip
-    For [AlgoDea](https://algodea-docs.bloxbean.com/) users is convenient to adopt the prefix `VAR_TMPL_` as parameters naming convention so that they can be easily assigned directly within the IDE, before compiling the TEAL stateless program.
+    For [AlgoDea](https://algodea-docs.bloxbean.com/) users, it is convenient to adopt the prefix VAR_TMPL_ as a parameter naming convention so that they can be easily assigned within the IDE, before compiling the TEAL stateless program.

 ## Opt-In ASC1 depolyment